cedadev/jasmin-appliances/README.md

 # jasmin-appliances

-Appliances for use with JASMIN Cluster-as-a-Service Project
+Appliances for use with JASMIN [Cluster-as-a-Service][caas] Project

 ## How to use this repository